Announcing SWIFT 5.2

 The BANA Workflow

 The BANA workflow assumes you are using the latest copy of Susan Christensen's BANA template for Word.
 You have full access to the menus in MS-Word (even with recent versions of Word).
-When the Word files are opened in DBT, all of the braille-specific markup places in the Word files are honored in DBT.
+When the Word files are opened in DBT, all of the braille-specific markup placed in the Word files is honored in DBT.